mcc-us/bookkeeping/_pages/z-NEEDS-WORK-adjusting-entries.md

 tags: adjustments
 ---

-**_Adjustments or adjusting entries_ ARE** journal entries made to update acts for previously unrecorded items.
+- Adjustments or adjusting entries are journal entries made to update acts for previously unrecorded items.

+- Adjustments recognize when expenses paid in advance, but have yet to be consumed.
+As time elapses, the asset is used.
+Because these expenses are bought before use, they are sometimes considered **assets**.

 1. Prepaid Expenses - { Insurance, Rent, Supplies, Advertising }
 1. Depreciation / Accumulated Depreciation